Two Members Receive NCFR's Prestigious Fellow Status for 2021

 Please click on each linked name below to read more about the awardee.

 NCFR Fellows are nominated by their peers and are selected by the NCFR Fellows Committee.
 Drs.
-Solheim and Updegraff were recognized for their achievement at a special Awards Ceremony during the 2020 NCFR Annual Conference on Friday, Nov.
-13, 2020.
+Dworkin and Lohman will be recognized as a new fellows at the 2022 NCFR Annual Conference, Nov.
+16-19 in Minneapolis, Minnesota.